Perch raises $30M from Nuveen to expand access to community solar savings for all Read >

 Update - Maryland's Permanent Community Solar Program

-In May 2023, Maryland passed HB 908 into law creating a permanent community solar program with significant improvements learned from the 7-year pilot.
+In May 2023, Maryland passed HB 908 into law creating a permanent community solar program with significant improvements based on learnings from the 7-year pilot.

 The permanent program has no cap on capacity and mandates that at least 40% of each project’s capacity be reserved for LMI subscribers – a departure from the pilot program which was a separate category of the program’s capacity with a lower threshold of 30%.
-To the happiness of community solar advocates, Maryland has gone further than some states in crafting a program that aims to make LMI subscriber acquisition and billing easier.
+In a win for community solar advocates, Maryland has gone further than some states in crafting a program that aims to make LMI subscriber acquisition and billing easier.
 Namely, by allowing LMI subscribers to self-attest to their income status and the mandating of utility consolidated billing (UCB).

 Permanent Program Details